Coca-Cola: Happiness Refill

 What is Coca-Cola’s Santa’s Forgotten Letters campaign?

-It is a Christmas film built around a real-world stunt: Coca-Cola and Ogilvy Brazil selected 75 old letters to Santa from Santa Claus, Indiana, tracked down the writers, and delivered the gifts they once asked for.
+It is a Christmas film built around a real-world fulfilment stunt.
+Coca-Cola and Ogilvy Brazil selected 75 old letters to Santa from Santa Claus, Indiana, tracked down the writers, and delivered the gifts they once asked for.

 Why does the “old letters” device work so well?

-Because it provides built-in authenticity and specificity.
-A handwritten childhood request feels personal and irrefutable, which makes the fulfillment feel earned rather than manufactured.
+Because it carries built-in specificity and credibility.
+A handwritten childhood request feels personal and time-stamped, so the fulfilment reads as earned rather than manufactured.

-If you want belief, make the action do the persuading.
-Put the effort on-screen, keep the promise simple, and let real reactions confirm the story.
+If you want belief, let the action do the persuading.
+Make the work visible.
+Keep the claim simple.
+Let real reactions carry the credibility.